Finite Time Stability Analysis for Fractional Stochastic Neutral Delay Differential Equations: Introduction

-In the realm of control theory and robotics, where temporal stability is paramount, controllers grounded in finite-time stability criteria offer robustness against uncertainties and disturbances.
 Ongoing research endeavors continue to propel the understanding of finite-time stability, with scholars developing novel mathematical tools and techniques to unravel intricacies and address challenges.
-The evolution of finite-time stability encapsulates a dynamic field, bridging deterministic stability concepts with the mathematical framework tailored for stochastic processes, thereby contributing to a profound understanding of systems characterized by both deterministic and stochastic components. (for extra information see, \cite{1}-\cite{44})
+The evolution of finite-time stability encapsulates a dynamic field, bridging deterministic stability concepts with the mathematical framework tailored for stochastic processes, thereby contributing to a profound understanding of systems characterized by both deterministic and stochastic components. (for extra information see, \cite{1}-\cite{54})

+Neutral differential equations with a delay, also known as neutral differential-difference equations, are a type of ordinary or partial differential equation that includes both delayed values and delayed derivatives of the solution.
+These equations, both in their deterministic and stochastic forms, are extensively researched due to their significant applications in fields such as population dynamics, automatic control systems, and neural networks (\cite{51,52,53}).

+Concerning the analytical solutions to neutral differential-difference equations, only a few papers have been published.
+Notably, Pospisil and Skripkova have derived an analytical representation of the initial value problem for linear systems of neutral differential equations with permutable matrices (\cite{54}).

+This paper is devoted to the study of such linear systems of neutral differential equations with a delay.
+By assuming the linear parts to be given by pairwise permutable matrices, we derive a representation of the solution to a nonhomogeneous initial value problem using a matrix polynomial of a degree that depends on time.
+This approach provides a structured and efficient method for analyzing these complex systems, offering new insights and potential applications in various scientific and engineering fields.

+Afterwards, in the fractional sense, Zhang et al. \cite{23} have investigated the representation of the general solution to a linear fractional neutral differential-difference system with a single constant delay.
+This further extends the understanding and applicability of neutral differential equations by incorporating fractional calculus, which provides a more comprehensive framework for modeling systems with memory and hereditary properties.

+Subsequently, Huseynov and Mahmudov (\cite{1}) addressed the problem depicted in Equation \eqref{IH}.
+Their study focused on the initial value problem associated with linear matrix coefficient systems of fractional-order neutral differential equations, encompassing two incommensurate constant delays in Caputo’s sense:

+Their research yielded exact analytical representations for solutions to both linear homogeneous and non-homogeneous neutral fractional-order differential-difference equation systems.
+This was accomplished by introducing newly defined delayed Mittag–Leffler type matrix functions.

+Furthermore, their paper introduced a criterion for evaluating the positivity of a specific class of fractional-order linear homogeneous time-delay systems.
+They rigorously established the global existence and uniqueness of solutions for nonlinear fractional neutral delay differential equation systems using the contraction mapping principle within a weighted space of continuous functions, considering classical Mittag–Leffler functions.

+Moreover, the authors obtained Ulam–Hyers stability results for solutions through a fixed-point approach.
+This comprehensive approach enhances our understanding of fractional-order neutral differential equations and provides valuable insights into their stability properties and solution behavior.